 Our business is subject to audit by the U.S. government in part because of the funding we receive for our anthrax vaccine program under our BARDA contract.
-U.S. government agencies such as the DCAA routinely audit and investigate government contractors.
+U.S. government agencies such as the Defense Contract Audit Agency (the "DCAA") routinely audit and investigate government contractors.
 These agencies review a contractor's performance under its contracts, cost structure and compliance with applicable laws, regulations and standards.
 For example, BARDA audited indirect costs charged with respect to the SparVax[®] contract for the years 2008 through 2014.